valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 When an abonnement cannot be registered or updated with the Notificaties API, additional information is provided on what went wrong.

+* **Zaken-API plugin updates**

+An action was added to the Zaken-API plugin, allowing to delete a Zaak-role.

 ## Enhancements